frankvogt/vcf2gwas/README.md

 The covariate file has to be formatted in the same way as the phenotype file, with individual IDs in the first column and the covariates in the remaining columns with their respective names as column names.

 #### Gene file:
+vcf2gwas has GFF files for the most common species built-in.
+To compare the results, use the species abbreviation with the `-gf` / `--genefile` option (see [File affiliated options](#file-affiliated-options)).
+For more information about the available species, their abbreviations and the reference file used, please refer to the [manual](https://github.com/frankvogt/vcf2gwas/blob/main/MANUAL.md).
-To compare the resulsts of the GWAS analysis with desired genes, a gene file can be provided as input.
-The gene file has to be in the comma separated `.csv` format as well with at least three columns containing information about chromosome, gene start position and gene stop position.
-These columns need to be named 'chr', 'start' and 'stop'.
+To compare the results of the GWAS analysis with specific genes, a gene file can be provided as input.
+The gene file has to be either a GFF3 formatted `.gff` file or a comma separated `.csv` file.
+If in the `.csv` format, the file needs at least three columns containing information about chromosome, gene start position and gene stop position.
+These columns have to be named 'chr', 'start' and 'stop'.
 Furthermore it is necessary that the chromosome information is in the same format as the chromosome information in the VCF file, otherwise vcf2gwas won't recognize the information correctly.
 Optional columns providing additional information have to be called 'ID', 'name' and 'comment'.
-Below is an excerpt of an exemplary gene file:
+Below is an excerpt of an exemplary gene file in the `.csv` format:

 |chr|start|stop|ID|name|comment|
 |---|---|---|---|---|---|